grittygrady/movie-review-api/README.md

 # Movie Review Club

 Movie Review Club is an app designed to help users form a "hub" of friends with which to share movie reviews.
+Still a work in progress, authentication to be added soon!

 This is the backend for `Movie Review Club`.
 A live version of the app can be found live at https://movie-reviews-client.vercel.app/